Copyright (c) 2007 THE THRASH METAL GUIDE

 XKIZOFRENIA (CHILE)

 Based on the "Armonia Del Caos" demo, this talented Chilean trio pulls out exemplary technical/progressive, all-instrumental, thrash which begins with the excellent "Alkitran", a fabulous speedster with numerous clever hooks of the dark brooding type.
 "En Toma" is an abstract Coroner-esque composition, a compelling surreal journey into atmosphere, twisted technicality, and dreamy jazzy/balladic etudes.
-"Armonia Del Caos" is a dark pounder which suddenly switches onto fast aggressive death metal, before some of the most puzzling riffs of recent times settle in, the latter modelled after the "Mental Vortex" recipes, stirring your mind beyond repair for about 3-min.
-"El Progreso De La Destruccion" is a jumpy frantic composition, never leaving the mid-pace though, the clinical technical riffage wisely interrupted by some of the finest melodic Oriental leads around.
-"Tamalecho" is peaceful and balladic with a few impulsive faster sections, a pretty avantgarde off-beat number, with echoes of Canvas Solaris, followed by the final "Sonidos En Movimiento", which is also of the calmer variety with sharp guitars mixing with quiet balladic moments for about 8-min creating an escalating dramatism with spiral-like structures the latter topped by great lead guitar work again.
-This is so good that one may want to listen to it several times before grasping its complete brilliance, which in its turn will inspire him to dedicate several months/years of his/her life to track the full-lengths down.
+"Armonia Del Caos" is a dark pounder which suddenly switches onto fast aggressive death metal before some of the most puzzling riffs of recent times settle in, the latter modeled after the "Mental Vortex" recipes, stirring your mind beyond repair for about 3-min.
+"El Progreso De La Destruccion" is a jumpy frantic song, never leaving the mid-pace though, the clinical technical riffage wisely interrupted by some of the finest melodic Oriental leads around.
+"Tamalecho" is peaceful and balladic with a few impulsive faster sections, a pretty avantgarde off-beat number with echoes of Canvas Solaris, followed by the final "Sonidos En Movimiento" which is also of the calmer variety with sharp guitars mixing with quiet balladic moments for about 8-min creating an escalating dramatism with spiral-like structures the latter topped by great lead guitar work again.
+This is so good that one may want to listen to it several times before grasping its complete brilliance which in its turn will inspire him to dedicate several months/years of his/her life to track down the full-lengths.

 Xkizofrenia Full-length, 2004